nerijus-abraitis-unifiedpost/econ-app-user-manual/user-manual/user-manual.md

 <img src="https://einvoice.epay.lt/documentation/.econ-images/econ2-csv-template1.png" width=100%>

-- Multiple lines where each line refers to a line item of the invoice (yellow mark in the sample);
+- CSV file contains only one invoice
-- CSV file contains only one invoice;
+- It has multiple lines where each line refers to a line item of the invoice (yellow mark in the sample)
 - CSV field separator is a semicolon symbol “;”
 - First line always contains a header with field names.
-Every field has its dedicated position in the file (according the excel layout the positions are the columns A, B, C …);
+Every field has its dedicated position in the file (according the excel layout the positions are the columns A, B, C …)
 - All lines belonging to one invoice have a value in a specific column in common (e.g. InvoiceNo, IssueDate, Sender…, Receiver …).
 This is called the “grouping key” or “grouping field”.

-#### Notes for Rivile transformation
+#### Notes for the transformation of the ERP Rivile
 The original Rivile data file misses the required information for BIS3.
 For that reason the transformation file must be updated before the first use:
  - Open the file "Rivile-to-BIS3.xsl" with a Notepad
  - Enter the Supplier's data (name, reg.number, VAT number & etc.) by changing the variables which name starts with `Sender*`